400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

 Impact of Business Use on Coverage

-How does using your car for work-related activities influence your insurance coverage if an accident happens?
+Utilizing your car for work-related activities can affect your insurance coverage in the event of an accident.

-Most personal auto insurance policies don’t cover vehicles used for business activities.
-So, if an accident occurs during work-related use, you might find yourself without adequate protection.
+Most personal auto insurance policies exclude coverage for vehicles used for business purposes.
+Therefore, an accident occurring during such use could leave you without sufficient protection.

 Understanding Negligent Entrustment